-WASHINGTON: Embattled International Monetary Fund chief Kristalina Georgieva was fighting for her professional life Saturday as the institution's Executive Board considers evidence she manipulated data in favour of China while in a senior role at the World Bank.
+WASHINGTON: Embattled International Monetary Fund chief Kristalina Georgieva was fighting for her professional life Saturday as the institution's Executive Board considers evidence she manipulated data in favor of China while in a senior role at the World Bank.

 The board said after a meeting Friday it will decide "very soon" whether she keeps her job, and could meet again on Saturday, a source close to the matter said on condition of anonymity.